Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-11-20-the-sbt-three-ways.md

 that get updated each frame (e.g., the camera position) it is better to pass them separately through a different globally accessible buffer.
-While multiple ray generation shaders can be written into the table, only one can be called for a each launch.
+While multiple ray generation shaders can be written into the table, only one can be called for a launch.

 #### Hit Group